winglang/polycons/README.md

 # Polycons

-A meta CDK framework for building polymorphic [constructs](https://github.com/aws/constructs).
-Think of polycons like dependency injection, for constructs.
+A framework for building polymorphic [constructs](https://github.com/aws/constructs).
+Think of polycons like dependency injection for constructs.

 polycons can be used with any CDK framework, including [AWS CDK], [cdktf], and [cdk8s].